Michael-Howard209z/Discord_bot_template/README.md

      - `!shorten https://example.com`: Shorten a URL.
      - `!podcast tech`: Search for tech podcasts with Vietnamese TTS description.
 3. **Dynamic Status**: The bot cycles through statuses every 30 seconds (e.g., "Watching a movie", "Listening to music").

+## Unused commands
+   - Some commands use api but I'm lazy to find so I haven't added them yet, maybe I'll update all of them later

 ## Contributing
 - Fork the repository.